Great abandoned cart email tips to boost your sales by 30%

 Abandoned cart emails are a great way to remind your site visitors about their incomplete purchase(s) and persuade them to proceed to checkout.

-Here are 5 components of an effective abandoned cart email:
+Here are 5 components of best-abandoned cart email practices:

 Catchy Subject Line